 Description:

 When You working with MongoDB, retrieving related data from multiple collections it is a common requirement, similar to performing SQL JOIN operations.
-MongoDB provides a powerful aggregation framework that allows you to join data from different collections seamlessly using the $lookup
+MongoDB provides a powerful aggregation framework that allows you to join data from different collections seamlessly using the $lookup stage.

 In this article, we will walk you through a step-by-step guide on how to fetch and combine data from two collections.
-We’ll start by setting up sample collections such as users
+We’ll start by setting up sample collections such as users and orders, then construct an aggregation pipeline to match and merge related documents.
+Using the $lookup, $unwind, and $project stages, we’ll create structured, relational-like results directly in MongoDB.

 By the end of this guide, you'll understand how to: